 Construction market conditions continue to be highly volatile.
 Workforce shortages, high demand for construction services and rapidly changing commodity prices have continued to cause significant swings in escalation rates and pricing.
-Lead times for procurement of some specialized materials, such as specialized track work, electrical components, overhead catenary system poles, and materials necessary for 3rd party utility relocation have increased rapidly.
+Lead times for procurement of some specialized materials including shelters and multiple LRT platform amenities.
 A non-low bid procurement will increase cost and schedule certainty for portions of the work.
 A non-low bid approach will allow TriMet to mitigate market risk by allowing proposers and TriMet to discuss and apportion this risk, as well as to ensure materials are secured with enough lead time to avoid construction delays.